 Dogs who were originally trained with force often act differently from those who never had that experience.
 Most force training has the effect of discouraging dogs from offering behaviors, and that seems to create a lasting inhibition with some dogs.

 Summer was also my first agility partner, and we “grew up together” in agility.
-She is an unlikely agility dog, with very strong interests in the varmint department.
+She is an unlikely agility dog, with powerful interests in the varmint department.
 But we have a fantastic teacher who helped me learn what Summer loves.
 We used those things in agility, and she came to love agility as well.
 She runs fast and happy, and reads me so well that it feels from my end like we have ESP.

 As she gets older she is more and more of a dream to train, and just gets sweeter and sweeter.